QTIM-Lab/DeepNeuro/deepneuro/pipelines/Ischemic_Stroke/README.md

 The best way to use this module is with a Docker container.
 If you are not familiar with Docker, you can download it [here](https://docs.docker.com/engine/installation/) and read a tutorial on proper usage [here](https://docker-curriculum.com/).

-Pull the Segment_GBM Docker container from https://hub.docker.com/r/qtimlab/deepneuro_segment_ischemic_stroke/.
+Pull the Ischemic_Stroke Docker container from https://hub.docker.com/r/qtimlab/deepneuro_segment_ischemic_stroke/.
 Use the command "docker pull qtimlab/deepneuro_segment_ischemic_stroke".

 You can then enter a command using the following template to generate a segmentation: